FINTLabs/fint-model-test-utils/README.md

 ### Test setup

 1. The setup method initializes the JsonSnapshots.
-It will scan the `no.fint.model` package and find all model classes.
+It will scan the package that the test class is in (when sending in `this`) and find all model classes.
+It is also possible to send in a String containing the package name, if the test class and the model classes are not in the same package.
 2. The `create FINT model snapshots` test generates the json files.
 When calling create it will first remove all files in the `src/test/resources/snapshots` folder before generating new.
 The test is setup to only run when the system property `UPDATE_SNAPSHOT` is set.